- Population: 11.2 million

 What caused the current crisis in South Sudan?

 After decades of civil war, southern Sudan seceded from Sudan in 2011.
 The new country, South Sudan, enjoyed two years of fragile peace before political rivalry erupted once again into open conflict in 2013, leaving an estimated 380,000 dead and 2 million displaced.
-2.5 million people have been forced to flee in neighboring countries.
+2.2 million people have been forced to flee to neighbouring countries.